 In 2020, we acquired Rainier View Water Company, which was adjacent to our East Gig Harbor operations.
 We look forward to providing the same quality, service, and value to our new customers as we are committed to delivering to our existing customers.

 We provide a range of professional water utility services, including customer service, meter reading, water quality monitoring, water system maintenance and operations, engineering, construction, and assistance with rate filings to homeowner associations, municipalities, special districts, mutual water companies, and other water system owners.

 What Our Organization Looks Like

-We provide customer service from our Customer Service Center in Gig Harbor.
-We provide operations to our northwest region customers from this Gig Harbor location and our three field offices in Sequim, Issaquah, and Orcas Island.
+We provide customer service from our Customer Center in Gig Harbor and East Pierce County.
+We provide operations to our northwest region customers from the Gig Harbor location and our three field offices in Sequim, Issaquah, and Orcas Island.
 Operations for our southwest region customers are provided from our regional office in Olympia.
 Washington Water is a subsidiary of California Water Service Group, a water utility company traded on the New York Stock Exchange under the symbol “CWT.”
 Other company subsidiaries include California Water Service, New Mexico Water Service, and Hawaii Water Service.
 Being part of a larger organization gives Washington Water access to resources and expertise that a smaller, local company may not have.

 What We Can Do For Water Systems